 Router setup page is the page where you can change the settings manually.
 This web-page is protected with a log in screen (user name and password).
 The default user name and passwords are very simple and well known.
 Change the default user name and password of Router setup page.

-2. Secure Wireless Network using WEP / WPA / WPA2:
+2. Wireless Network security using WEP / WPA / WPA2:

 There is encryption technology for the security.
 This Encryption technology scrambles messages sent over the wifi so that they cannot be easily read by humans.
 Several encryption technologies exist today to secure wireless network connection.
 Naturally you would like to use the strongest encryption that works to secure wifi.
 However, all Wi-Fi devices on your network must share the identical encryption settings.

-WEP, WPA and WPA2 are the most common types used for the security.
+WEP, WPA and WPA2 are the most common types used for the wireless network security.

 WEP stands for Wired Equivalent Privacy.
 A WEP key is a security code used on some Wi-Fi networks.
 WEP keys allow a group of devices on a local network to exchange encoded messages with each other while hiding the contents of the messages from easy viewing by outsiders.

 A WEP key is a sequence of hexadecimal digits.
 These digits include the numbers 0-9 and the letters A-F. Some examples of WEP keys are:

 WPA stands for Wi-Fi protected access.
 WPA improves on the authentication and encryption features of WEP.
 WPA was developed by the networking industry in response to the weaknesses of WEP.
 WPA provides stronger encryption than WEP through use of either of two standard technologies: Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
 WPA also includes built-in authentication support that WEP does not offer.